 Emotional, Physical, and Financial Consequences of Stealthing

 Victims of stealthing can experience serious harm, as consequences can be emotional, physical, and financial.
-While some survivors have shared their uncertainty about how to classify this experience, health professionals report the immediate and long-term effects of stealthing as similar to rape, including post-traumatic stress disorder (PTSD) and hypervigilance [3].
+While some survivors have shared their uncertainty about how to classify this experience, health professionals report the immediate and long-term effects of stealthing as similar to rape, including post-traumatic stress disorder (PTSD) and hypervigilance.

-Access to and proper use of condoms reduces the risk of unplanned or undesired pregnancy and most sexually transmitted infections and diseases (STI/Ds), including HIV/AIDs [4].
-When someone purposefully, nonconsensually removes a condom, the probability of transmitting or contracting STI/Ds such as chlamydia, gonorrhea, and syphilis dramatically increases.
-Treating infection or trauma resulting from stealthing can come at a high financial and emotional cost.
-This can seriously impact a survivor’s livelihood, especially considering that 99 percent of survivors of domestic violence experience financial abuse [5].
+Access to, and proper use of, condoms reduces the risk of unplanned or undesired pregnancy and most sexually transmitted infections (STIs), including HIV.
+When someone purposefully, nonconsensually removes a condom, the probability of transmitting or contracting STIs (such as chlamydia, gonorrhea, and syphilis) dramatically increases.

 Legal Remedies to Stealthing

 Currently, state laws do not clearly and specifically address stealthing.
-However, in some cases, survivors may be able to make certain legal arguments based on the sexual assault laws in their state and may also be able to access civil legal remedies (such as restraining orders or suing for damages in civil court) depending on their situation.
-Survivors can find state-specific legal information about sexual assault on our WomensLaw.org website, or you can ask a question on our legal Email Hotline.
+However, in some cases, survivors may be able to make certain legal arguments based on the sexual assault laws in their state and may also be able to access civil legal remedies (such as restraining orders or suing for damages in civil court), depending on their situation.

-Learn more:
+Learn More: